Medical Sociology, Race & Ethnicity, Cultural Sociology

 My published books and edited anthologies include Not Quite White: White Trash and the Boundaries of Whiteness (Duke); White Trash: Race and Class in America (Routledge); Bad Subjects: Political Education for Everyday Life (NYU Press); and The Making and Unmaking of Whiteness (Duke).

 In Fall 2012, I was a nonfiction fellow at The MacDowell Colony.
-I currently serve as an elected member of the Chair's Council of the Section on Racial and Ethnic Minorities of the American Sociological Association and a 2015 nominee for chair-elect of the Section on Cultural Sociology.
-I'm also a member of the ASA's Task Force on Social Media where I chair the subcommittee on Promoting Research through Social Media.
-At Temple, I serve as president of the Rho Chapter of Phi Beta Kappa, the nation's oldest and most prestigious undergraduate honor society.
-In 2014, I was awarded the College of Liberal Arts Distinguished Teacher Award.
+In recent years I have served as an elected member of the Chair's Council of the Section on Racial and Ethnic Minorities of the American Sociological Association and a nominee for chair-elect of the Section on Cultural Sociology.
+I was also a co-chair of the ASA's Task Force on Social Media where I chaired the subcommittee on Promoting Research through Social Media.
+At Temple, I served for many years as president of the Rho Chapter of Phi Beta Kappa, the nation's oldest and most prestigious undergraduate honor society.
+In 2014, I was awarded the College of Liberal Arts Distinguished Teacher Award, and in 2023, I was awarded the Great Teacher Award, Temple's highest teaching honor.